A Generalized Theory for Optical Cooling of a Trapped Atom with Spin: Theory: Laser cooling in a harmonic potential

-The interaction part of the ground-state Hamiltonian describes two-photon processes such as light shifts and Raman transitions.
+The \del{interaction part of the}ground state Hamiltonian describes two-photon processes such as light shifts and Raman transitions.
 The right term in the numerator $\bm{\epsilon}(\hat{x}) \cdot \hat{\bm{D}}^\dag$ excites the atom due to absorption of a photon from the cooling light.
-The left term $\bm{\epsilon}^*(\hat{x}) \cdot \hat{\bm{D}}$ returns the atom to the ground-state with the emission of a photon into the cooling light.
+The left term $\bm{\epsilon}^*(\hat{x}) \cdot \hat{\bm{D}}$ returns the atom to the ground state with the emission of a photon into the cooling light.

-The ground-state collapse operator describes the redistribution of population within the ground-state due to spontaneous emission.
-It has a similar form compared to interaction Hamiltonian.
+The ground state collapse operator describes the redistribution of population within the ground state due to spontaneous emission.
+It has a similar form as the interaction Hamiltonian.
 The right term $\bm{\epsilon}(\hat{x}) \cdot \hat{\bm{D}}^\dag$ excites the atom due to the absorption of a photon from the cooling light.
-The left term $ \mathcal{R}_{\bm{n}} \bm{e}_q^* \cdot \hat{\bm{D}}$ returns the atom to the ground-state by emitting a photon into free-space and gives the atom a momentum kick through the recoil operator $\mathcal{R}_{\bm{n}}$.
-This momentum kick is the key difference between the two operators.
+The left term $ \mathcal{R}_{\bm{n}} \bm{e}_q^* \cdot \hat{\bm{D}}$ returns the atom to the ground state by emitting a photon into free-space and gives the atom a momentum kick through the recoil operator $\mathcal{R}_{\bm{n}}$.